Even Washington’s European Vassal States Are Now Denouncing Trump’s Extrajudicial Killings on the High Seas

 Secretary of State Marco Rubio’s response so far has been to tell European leaders that they have no say on what is or isn’t permissible by international law while (quite rightly) highlighting their hypocrisy over arming Ukraine with nuclear-capable missiles.

-And it’s not just European leaders.
-According to Infobae (in Spanish), more than 50 other countries, through joint statements, have condemned Washington’s illegal use of force.
-This is one of those rare issues on which Russian Foreign Minister Sergei Lavrov is more or less on the same page as European foreign ministers:
+It’s not just European leaders who have denouced the boat strikes.
+According to Infobae (in Spanish), more than 50 other countriesthrough joint statements, have condemned Washington’s illegal use of force.
+Russia’s Foreign Minister Sergei Lavrov had this to say:

 “I can’t conclude my comments on Venezuela first without mentioning our position on the unacceptable measures adopted by the US, on the pretext of combatting drug trafficking — destroying, without trial or investigation, or indeed presenting any proof to anybody, boats that according to them are transporting drugs.
 That’s how countries that operate outside the law, who consider themselves above the law, behave.
 I’m sure this path the Trump administration has chosen with regard to Venezuela will not lead to a good place and will do further harm to the US’s reputation in the world.”